Yasiin Bey: 2012–present: Later career and retirement

 In February 2018, Bey announced, on stage, a new Black Star studio album, produced by Madlib, would be released in 2018.
 However, no specific release date was made available.
-Later on that year, Bey appeared on the titular track of Kids See Ghosts, the collaborative effort of Kanye West and Kid Cudi.
+Later that year, Bey appeared on the titular track of Kids See Ghosts, the collaborative effort of Kanye West and Kid Cudi.
 In March 2019, he debuted his album, ንጉሥ (pronounced Negus) at a listening session as part of Art Basel Hong Kong.
 In a press release, he said that the album "will continue to unfold as a series of varied installations around the world".
 He has no plans of releasing the album digitally or physically.

 On June 28, 2019, Bey appeared on Bandana, an album by Freddie Gibbs and Madlib, alongside Black Thought, on a track named "Education".
 In November 2019, he stated that unreleased music, such as his collaborative album with Mannie Fresh, was still "on deck" for release.
 In 2021, he launched "The Midnight Miracle" podcast on Luminary, along with Dave Chappelle and Talib Kweli.
 In April 2022, a release date for the long-awaited Black Star project was officially announced.
 The album titled No Fear of Time was released via Luminary on May 3, 2022.

+In July 2026, Bey was featured in "Stylo" and "Damascus" (the latter with Omar Souleyman) on Gorillaz's album The Mountain; he performed the tracks at the PhillGood music festival in Plovdiv, Bulgaria.